QiuuuJY/VETD220/README.md

 │   └──  list_test.txt
 ```

-**The complete dataset and related resources will be made publicly
+The complete dataset and related resources will be made publicly available soon.